slatedocs/slate/source/includes/azure/_security_rules.md

 Attributes | &nbsp;
 ---------- | -----
-`id`<br/>*string* | The id associated to the network security group.
-This is a canonized id from azure which is the form of `/subscriptions/:subscriptionid/resourceGroups/:resourcegroup/providers/Microsoft.Network/networksecuritygroups/:networkSecurityGroupName`
+`id`<br/>*string* | The id associated to the security rule.
+This is a canonized id from azure which is the form of `/subscriptions/:subscriptionid/resourceGroups/:resourcegroup/providers/Microsoft.Network/networksecuritygroups/:networkSecurityGroupName/defaultSecurityRules/:securityRuleName` if it is a default rule or `/subscriptions/:subscriptionid/resourceGroups/:resourcegroup/providers/Microsoft.Network/networksecuritygroups/:networkSecurityGroupName/securityRule/:securityRuleName` if it is a custom rule.
-`name`<br/>*string* | The name of the network security group.
+`name`<br/>*string* | The name of the security rule.
 `priority`<br/> *int* | Rules are processed in priority order; the lower the number, the higher the priority.
 Values are between 100 and 4096.
 `direction`<br/> *string* | Either `Inbound` or `Outbound`.
 `access`<br/> *string* | Determine if rule is allowing or blocking trafic.
 Either `Access` or `Deny`.